 You might break down and have to use stopped vehicle signals.
 Use reflective triangles or red electric lights.
 Never use burning signals, such as flares or fuses, around a:

 Tank used for Class 3 (Flammable Liquids) or Division 2.1 (Flammable Gas) whether loaded or empty.

-Vehicle loaded with Division 1.1, 1.2, or 1.3 (Class A or B) Explosives.
+Vehicle loaded with Division 1.1, 1.2, or 1.3 Explosives.

 9.6.5 - Route Restrictions